roguewatt/via-framework/README.md

 - **Direct forecasting**: forecasts are generated directly from eligible inputs without using earlier predictions as inputs for later forecasts.
 - **Recursive forecasting**: earlier predictions are used as inputs when generating later forecasts.

-Forecasting Strategy is independent of the number of forecast horizons, forecasting samples, and model outputs.
+Forecasting Strategy is independent of the number of Forecast Periods, forecasting samples, and model outputs.

 ## Inference Organisation